 When this is turned on, it controls the frequency and amplitude delivered to each acupoint and provides a

 Geriatric Medicine – Acupuncture is used to manage pain in geriatric patients thereby avoiding the use of pain killers with side effects.
 It is also used to treat mobility issues associated with arthritis or neurologic weakness.
 It is also a way to effectively manage pain in geriatric patients that are too weak to undergo conventional therapy or surgery.

 Sports Medicine – Acpuncture is used to treat a variety of tendon, ligament and muscle injuries by increasing blood flow which promotes healing.
 Pain Management: Acupuncture stimulation produces an analgesic effect, generally called acupuncture analgesia.14 The release of β-endorphins may be one of the pathways in which acupuncture relieves pain.

 Sedation – Last but not least, acupuncture can be highly effective in sedating and calming some patients.
 I have even used acupuncture sedation to remove skin growths in a 15 year old dog.
 She continued to sleep for half an hour after the procedure.

 Acupuncture is effective for the treatment of various painful conditions in animals.
-These conditions include Painful cervical, thoracolumbar, and lumbosacral conditions from disk herniations, trauma and degenerative joint disease Chronic lameness Degenerative joint diseases Colic
+These conditions include Painful cervical, thoracolumbar, and lumbosacral conditions from disk herniations, trauma and degenerative joint disease, Chronic lameness, Degenerative joint diseases and Colic.